-Prevention: Obtain special instructions before use.
-Do not handle until all safety precautions have been read and understood.
-Avoid breathing vapors, fume.
-Use only outdoors or in a well-ventilated area.
-Wear protective gloves, clothing, eye protection and face protection.
-Wear respiratory protection.
+Prevention: P201: Obtain special instructions before use.
+P202: Do not handle until all safety precautions have been read and understood.
+P260: Do not breathe vapors/fume.
+P271: Use only outdoors or in a well-ventilated area.
+P272: Contaminated work clothing should not be allowed out of the workplace.
+P280: Wear protective gloves, clothing, eye protection and face protection.

-Response: IF exposed or concerned: Get medical advice/attention.
-IF IN EYES: Rinse cautiously with water for several minutes.
+Response: P308 + P313: IF exposed or concerned: Get medical advice/attention.
+P305 + P351 + P338: IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
-If eye irritation persists: Get medical advice/attention.
-If inhaled, remove victim to fresh air and keep at rest in a position comfortable for breathing.
-Call a POISON CENTER or doctor if you feel unwell.
-Specific treatment (remove from exposure and treat symptoms).
+P337 + P313: If eye irritation persists: Get medical advice/attention.
+P302 + P352: IF ON SKIN: Wash with plenty of soap and water.
+P333 + P313: If skin irritation or rash occurs: Get medical advice/attention.
+P312: Call a POISON CENTER or doctor if you feel unwell.
+P362 + P364: Take off contaminated clothing and wash it before reuse.
+P321: Specific treatment (remove from exposure and treat symptoms).

-Storage: Store in a well-ventilated place.
+Storage: P403 + P233 + P405: Store in a well-ventilated place.
 Keep container tightly closed.
 Store locked up.

-Disposal: Dispose of contents/containers in accordance with all local, regional, national and international regulations.
+Disposal: P501: Dispose of contents/containers in accordance with all local, regional, national and international regulations.